rezazamani2329/AIML-UC-Berkeley--campaign-marketing-analysis-in-banking-system/README.md

 Decision Tree 	        0.912843 	0.614379 	0.607759 	0.611051 	0.878884
 SVM 	                0.908109 	0.693878 	0.329741 	0.447042 	NaN

-7- `best model: logistic regression` is best model. see our evaluation in 11-5 section of pythone code
+7- **best model**: `logistic regression` is best model. see our evaluation in 11-5 section of pythone code

 ### Feature importance in best model: